hlandau/ncdocs/domain-names.md

         The second value SHALL be a string containing base64-encoded data representing the type-specific resource record data in its binary form.

-        Any additional items in the array shall be ignored.
+        Any additional values in the array shall be ignored.

     Each opaque DNS resource record expressed MUST be processed only where the type of resource record it expresses is not one of the prohibited types.